jobayle/poc-ID-to-UID/README.md

 # ID to UID

-This Proof-Of-Concept tests an ID to UID mapper to alleviate the security issue of working with sequential IDs, without adding a new index to retrieve elements from the database and benefit from optimized index on sequential columns.
+This Proof-Of-Concept tests an ID to UID mapper to mitigate the security issue of working with sequential IDs, without adding a new index to retrieve elements from the database and benefit from the optimized index on sequential columns.

 The goal is to provide a bijection to convert an ID to a string looking like a pseudo-generated alphanumeric string (the UID), and convert back to the